wendwarge/Fab-Academy-2018/electronics_production.md

 # Electronics Production

 The challenge this week is for our students to document this project as interestingly as possible!

-- remember who your audience is - the global evaluator and other fab academy students.
-Show your personality and help people _feel_ the pain, the frustration and the funny parts of your fab academy journey.
+- remember who your audience is: the global evaluator and other fab academy students.

+Show your personality and help people **_feel_** the satisfaction, the pain, the frustration and the hilarious parts of your fab academy journey.

-**Research task:** Look at a lot of student pages and find the funny moments, the humorous stories, and the most entertaining documentation.
-What is it that makes that page stand out from other pages?
-Decide what you might try with your documentation this week.
+**Research task:** Look at a lot of student pages for this week and find the funny moments, the humorous stories, and the most entertaining documentation.
+What is it that makes one page stand out from other pages?
+Based on this, decide what you might try with your documentation this week.